-Whether you are new to the ketogenic diet, or considering starting, you may be wonderinf how this way of eating will affect your hormone levels.
-Men, in particular, may be wondeirng how testosterone is affected on keto?
+Whether you are new to the ketogenic diet or considering starting, you may be wondering how this way of eating will affect your hormone levels.
+Men, in particular, may be wondering how testosterone is affected on keto?

 Studies show that testosterone levels in men have plummeted.
 This isn’t particular to one city or state; it’s happening around the entire country here in the United States.